bigbridge-nl/product-import/README.md

 This library just helps you to get products into Magento's database quickly, low level.

+## Assumptions

+* For Magento 2.1+ Opensource Edition
+* Requires >= PHP 7.0
+* Input in UTF-8 (Magento standard)
+* MySQL max_packet_size on both MySQL client and MySQL server must be at least 1 MB (Which will be the case if the value wasn't deliberately lowered from the default)
+* Unix system (not tested on Windows)

 ## Features

 * insert, update and delete products